Finite-size secret-key rates of discrete modulation continuous-variable quantum key distribution under Gaussian attacks: Phase Shift Keying Protocols

-We have fully defined our optimization problem: for any given $\eta\in[0,1]$, maximize the lower bounds on the secret-key rate in Eqs.~\eqref{RateSand}, \eqref{RateAEP} and \eqref{RateBound}, for BPSK and QPSK protocols, over the parameter $a$ and the coherent state amplitude $|\alpha|$.
+Further mathematical details and explicit derivations of the states are found in Appendix \ref{sec:thermal}.
+We have fully defined our optimization problem: for any given $\eta\in[0,1]$, since the attack model $\rho_{YE}$ is known, our task reduces to maximize the lower bounds on the secret-key rate in Eqs.~\eqref{RateSand}, \eqref{RateAEP} and \eqref{RateBound}, for BPSK and QPSK protocols, over the entropic parameter $a$ and the coherent state amplitude $|\alpha|$.
+This full optimization is performed specifically for the pure-loss case; for the thermal noisy channel, due to the high computational demand required to evaluate the entropic quantities numerically, we do not perform an optimization over the protocol parameters.